 Consilience is one of the great useful concepts from the modern approach to science.
-In a sentence, what it boils down to is: evidence of something from unrelated sources makes something more likely to be true than evidence from related sources.
+What it boils down to is: evidence of something from unrelated sources makes something more likely to be true than evidence from related sources.

-Let’s take a relatively uncontroversial example: the 13 US colonies apparently fought a war of independence against Great Britain to self-govern.
-How do know this actually happened?
-Well, using the method of consilience, we can combine evidence from very different sources: we have documents written at the time by the leaders of the American colonies.
-Across the ocean, we have documents written at the time from the Parliament of the United Kingdom about it.
+Let’s take a mundane example: the 13 US colonies fought a war of independence against Great Britain to self-govern.
+How do we know this happened?
+Well, using the method of consilience, we can combine evidence from very different sources.
+We have documents written at the time by the leaders of the American colonies.
+Across the ocean, we have documents written from the Parliament of the United Kingdom about it.
 In the US, we have records of soldiers volunteering to fight.
 In the UK, they have records of ships of soldiers being sent to fight.
-Taken together, the modern historian will conclude that the War of Independence definitely happened.
-(I’ll leave aside crazier ideas that all those documents and many more could have been faked, because of course that would be too complex for mere mortals to organize, so let’s assume the war did happen, of course!)
+Taken together, the modern historian will conclude that the War of Independence happened.
+I’ll leave aside crazier ideas that all those documents and many more could have been faked because of course that would be too complex for mere mortals to organize.
+So, let’s assume the war did happen, of course!